voschezang/coding-handbook/programming-paradigms.md

    * The `Liskov substitution principle` are replaced by a proper (i.e. algebraic, composable) _type system_ (e.g. type classes).

 * In FP, design patterns are language-constructs.
-  * E.g. `function composition, Maybe.andThen, List.map, Function.map fold, filter`
+  * E.g. `function composition, Maybe.andThen, List.map, fold, filter`.
-  * Unfortunately, because of their importance they have been given technical names such as `Monad, Monoid, Functor`
+  * Unfortunately, because of their importance they have been given technical names such as `Monad, Monoid, Functor`.

 * In FP, you can do [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) in one [line](https://wiki.haskell.org/Fold):
   `current = foldl(update, init, events)`, where